leeleelee3264/my-hugo-tech-blog/content/post/2021-01-13-linux-host-name-convention.md

 +++
-title = "(en) Name Convention of Host and URL" date = "2021-01-13" description = "Name Convention of Host and URL" tags = ["Infra"]
+title = "[Infra] (en) Name convention of host and URL" date = "2021-01-13" description = "Name Convention of Host and URL: Reserved characters and unsafe characters." tags = ["Infra"]
 +++